noaione/tosho-mango/README.md

 **Requirements**:
 - Rust 1.72+ (If manually building or using `cargo`)
-- 64-bit devices (ARM64/aarch64 support might be experimental)
+- 64-bit devices (ARM64/aarch64 support is untested)
 - Modern enough terminal (VT support)

 `tosho` comes with a pre-compiled binary that you can choose: